home | news | snapshots | manual | how to | tutorials | scripting

 Minimal requirements:

-For database projects, you'll need in addition to the above:
+For database projects, they are now discontinued.
+If you have an old project, you'll need in addition to the above:

 There is a detailed TrakEM2 installation how-to.